MiaoDX/hand_in_homework/Advanced_AI/project_2/presentation/presentation.md

 ***

-And in fact, we are already used some of the Approximate Q-learning, the feature and wight part we mentioned can be treat as the `test` phase of it.
+And in fact, we are already used some of the Approximate Q-learning, the feature and wight part we mentioned can be considered as the `test` process of it.

 . . .